KrunkItDown/Modified-Krunker-Client/README.md

 # Client Features
 A few changes have been made to the original client and a list of the changes made can be found below this comment.

+- Better Alerts
+- Changed Some Settings Labels
+- Removed Having To Instantly Restart After Changing An Option
+- Watermark Removed But Can Be Enabled
+- Way To Quit The Client
+- Way To Restart The Client
+- Way To Check Matchmaker Server Status
+- Changed Font When Starting Client
+- Changed Splash To Something Simple